 - Ask change champions and super users for feedback on how often people are reaching out to them with questions or concerns

 - Track usage of new processes and systems

 - Identify and document performance gaps or lack of usage

-Below is a quick overview of the change deliverables that you will need to conduct.
+Below is a quick overview of key change deliverables that change management teams often need to implement.
 For a more detailed list of each change plan and deliverable can be completed, click to view this page: Change Management Resource Center.

 - Send out awareness communications to: